The best tea books to help you become a tea expert in 2021 are still the classics. Here are a few of my favorite selections.

 The Tea Enthusiasts Handbook by Mary Lou Heiss, Robert J. Heiss

-None the less, it is a handy book to have to cover very specific types of teas, including how to buy, store, and steep tea, along with detailed tasting notes.
-If you are very new to tea it might be a little overwhelming.
-I would place this book in the advanced category.
-An excellent reference for the serious tea taster.
+Nonetheless, it is a handy book to cover particular tea types, including how to buy, store, and steep tea, along with detailed tasting notes.
+If you are very new to tea, it might be a little overwhelming.
+I would place this book in the advanced category—an excellent reference for the serious tea taster.

 History of Tea